Rekord/rekord/README.md

   // converted from Date objects to UNIX timestamps on save.
   timestampsAsDate: true, // default: false

-  // (Neuro) This class can optionally extend another class.
+  // (Rekord) This class can optionally extend another class.
 All fields are copied over, options that aren't specified
   // in this class are copied from the parent (or merged if objects).
   extend: AnotherClass,